-The 2021 holiday season is quickly approaching, and this year, things will look quite a bit different.
+The 2022 holiday season is here, and this year, things will look quite a bit different.
 One big change is that many people and families will get together in person to enjoy the different holiday events and festivities instead of practicing social distancing.
 And while celebrating together is fun and exciting, it also means the potential for more money to be spent on food, gifts, experiences and decorations.

 While it’s tempting to throw your budget to the wind and celebrate with abandon, why not rein in your spending a bit by picking and choosing where to save and where to spend?
 Then, when the new year rolls around, you won’t have to try to bounce back from impulsive holiday splurges that will put a strain on your finances.